Are you ready to make some paletas?

 Paletas are Mexican ice pops, typically made with fresh fruit.
 A popular street food also sold at shops called paleterias, some pops are sweet, but others include a bit of heat with chiles.
 If you love ice pops, you’d love paletas too!

 I try not to include recipes here that require special equipment.
 However, I’ve had so much fun making my own ice pops this summer that I had to share.
 I also included alternatives to juice extractors and ice pop molds.

 3 cups of peeled and seeded watermelon cues

 1 peeled lime

 Preparation time: 30 minutes

 Number of servings: 10 pops

-For more great recipes from Alicia follow her blog Weekly Greens or follow her on Instagram on @aliciasokol
+For more great recipes from Alicia, follow her blog Weekly Greens or follow her on Instagram at @aliciasokol

 Read more on our blog!